Mistydz/DriversQuiz/README.md

 https://en.wikipedia.org/wiki/Road_signs_in_the_United_Arab_Emirates

-first index should be a page where the user choses the main language . then the quizz starts   (30 questions) if the user gets 25 at least he passes . every 5 questions the level of the quizz get a bit harder (beginer driver - intermediate - good ... ) .
+first index should be a page where the user choses the main language . then the quizz starts   (30 questions) if the user gets 25 at least he passes .
+15 beginer driver questions then the level of the quizz get a bit harder 12 question (intermediate) and the last 3 questions are very hard .